-Intervention Efficacy
+Efficacy

+Intervention Efficacy.
 We first compare the relative strength of the different interventions.
-As shown in Figure 1, participants in the later-first checklist condition prefer to claim benefits roughly 18 months later than participants in the control condition.
-Replicating the standard default effect, participants in the default condition prefer to claim benefits 8 months later than participants in the control condition; importantly, this is still 10 months earlier than participants in the later-first checklist condition.
-Participants in the early-first checklist condition prefer to claim at roughly the same age as participants in the control condition, confirming that the early-first checklist procedure is analogous to the procedure decision-makers typically use when faced with this choice.
+As shown in Figure 1, participants in the later-first checklist condition (M =67.78, SD = 2.41) prefer to claim later than participants in the control condition (M = 66.21, SD = 2.69).
+Replicating the default effect, participants in the default condition (M = 66.95, SD = 2.89) also prefer to claim later than participants in the control condition; importantly, however, they prefer to claim earlier than participants in the later-first checklist condition, indicating that the later-first checklist is a stronger intervention.
+Participants in the early-first checklist condition (M = 66.29, SD = 3.07) prefer to claim at roughly the same age as participants in the control condition, confirming that the early-first checklist procedure is analogous to the procedure decision-makers typically use when faced with this choice.
+A between-subjects ANOVA with four levels confirms that condition is a highly significant predictor of preferred claiming age, F(3, 447) =7.92, p < .001, $\eta_p^2 = .05$.
+Pairwise comparisons confirm that participants in the later-first checklist condition prefer to claim significantly later than participants in the control, early-first checklist, and default conditions, t(208.8) = 4.57, p < .001; t(232) = 4.13, p < .001; and t(218.5) = 2.38, p = .02, respectively.
 Compared to typical decision information alone and compared to a popular nudge (i.e., a default), considering the future first is more effective at encouraging decision-makers to claim benefits later.
-Additional analyses confirm that the choice architecture interventions have a stronger influence on preferred claiming age than traditional economic factors, such as eligibility, education, wealth, perceived longevity risk, perceived health, job satisfaction, and job security.